The Top Ten Benefits Of Being A Digital Nomad In Asia

 AU nomads are encouraged to keep their permanent domicile & live in both countries (6-mths & 6-mths) to retain their tax residency under the ATO domicile & 183-day rules.

-In ATO examples, working away 1-year & returning to AU keeps your tax residency, however they consider 2-years substantial, & most of their 3-year examples who return are taxed as foreigners from departure!
+In ATO examples, working away 1-year & returning keeps your tax residency, however they consider 2-years substantial, & most 3-year examples are taxed as foreigners.

-So if youโre an Asian adventure-seeking spirit like me, donโt let the tax office & some minor tax rules hold you back from living the dream!
-Consider a Territorial Tax System.
+If you dream to be a Digital Nomad in Asia, don’t let the ATO & some minor tax rules hold you back from living the dream!
+Consider the Philippines Territorial Tax System.

 7. Friendly & Respectful People